carlosvalenciano/Project4/README.md

 ### Usage

-1. Run Jupyter notebooks in the notebooks directory for step-by-step analysis.
-2. Execute Python scripts in the scripts directory for specific tasks.
+1. Execute Python scripts in the scripts directory for specific tasks.
-3. Explore visualizations in the visualizations directory.
+2. Explore visualizations in the visualizations directory.

 ### Expected Outcome